 Celebrities react to Texas church mass shooting

-Following the deadly attack in Sutherland Springs, Texas, many celebrities have taken to social media to share their thoughts and condolences with the public and victims.
+Following the deadly attack at a church in Sutherland Springs, Texas, many celebrities have taken to social media to share their thoughts and condolences with the public and victims.

-Up to 27 people are feared to be dead after a gunman opened fire at a First Baptist Church in Sutherland Springs, located roughly 30 miles southeast of San Antonio.
-The gunman was fatally shot by police.
+At least 26 people were killed and 20 others were wounded when a gunman opened fire at a First Baptist Church in Sutherland Springs, located roughly 30 miles southeast of San Antonio.
+The gunman, identified as Devin Patrick Kelley, was shot and killed by police.

 Since then, as news trickles in, celebrities have been utilizing their social media to share messages online.
 While most offer their condolences, others have been quick to politicize the incident to call for more gun control in the United States.